 The child should not be “interrogated”.
 One should ask simple questions such as:

 - “Is there something you’re sad or worried about?”

 - “What makes you happy/sad/worried at home?”

-- “Is there something that an adult would be good to know?”
+- “Is there anything that an adult should know?”

 - “Some kids can get scared at home.
 What do you believe may scare them?

 The child should be reassured.
 You could say this:

 - “I’m sorry this happened.”

 - “We’ll do something together to get help.”

 The SUPER LISTENER was designed by children and young people with experience of domestic abuse.
 Power Up/Power Down was a participatory project exploring how to improve court ordered contact processes for children.
 The children who took part in this programme felt that it was important that all adults working with children know what makes a SUPER LISTENER.